kiennguyen210/Machine-Learning-Measuring-Player-Retention-Through-Game-Design/README.md

 ### 1.1.
 Objective:
 ### 📖 What is this project about?
 What Business Question will it solve?

-🎯 Main Business Question
+#### 🎯 Main Business Question

-**Objective:** Does moving the first gate from level 30 to level 40 affect player retention?
+Does moving the first gate from level 30 to level 40 affect player retention?

-📘 Project Overview
+#### 📘 Project Overview

 The project performs in-depth data analysis (including exploratory analysis, Chi-square statistical testing, Bootstrapped Confidence Intervals, and logistic regression modeling) on the data from an A/B test.

-Regarding the A/B Test: It tests the impact of a design change: moving the first progression gate from Level 30 (Group A: gate_30) to Level 40 (Group B: gate_40).Each group contains over 45,000 randomly assigned players.The key metrics analyzed are: Day 1 Retention Rate and Day 7 Retention Rate.
+Regarding the A/B Test:

+- It tests the impact of a design change: moving the first progression gate from Level 30 (Group A: gate_30) to Level 40 (Group B: gate_40).

+- Each group contains over 45,000 randomly assigned players.

+- The key metrics analyzed are: Day 1 Retention Rate and Day 7 Retention Rate.

-💡 Business Questions this project answers
+#### 💡 Business Questions this project answers

 ✔️ Does moving the first gate from level 30 to level 40 affect player retention (Day 1 and Day 7)?